lildude/ha-addon-teslamate/README.md

    [![Open add-on repo on your Home Assistant instance][repo-btn]][addon]

 1. Install this add-on.
 1. Install the PostgreSQL add-on and configure and start it, if you wish to use this add-on.
-The database name isn't important here as the TeslaMate addon will create the database you name in the settings if it doesn't exist.
+The database name isn't important here as the TeslaMate add-on will create the database you name in the settings if it doesn't exist.
-1. Configure Grafana as detailed in this addon's documentation.
+1. Configure Grafana as detailed in this add-on's documentation.
 1. Enter your PostgreSQL configuration information.
 1. Enter your Grafana configuration information.
 1. Enter your MQTT configuration information.